contently/slate/source/index.md

 Returns fields for the specified story.

-<aside class="notice">Note that the story must be either 'completed' or 'published', otherwise a 404 will be returned.</aside>
+<aside class="notice">Note that the story must be completed, otherwise a 404 will be returned.</aside>

 ### Story JSON